Home > Mac Data Recovery Tips

 It works for all Macs using a non-removable battery.
 It includes MacBook Air models, as well as MacBook Pro models introduced in mid-2009 or later.
 But it excludes MacBook (13-inch, Mid 2009).

-To boot your Intel based Mac into macOS Recovery Mode:
+To boot your Intel-based Mac into macOS Recovery Mode:

 1. Force your Mac to turn off by long-pressing the power button.

-2. Restart the Mac and immediately hold Command + R keys.
+2. Restart the Mac and immediately hold the Command + R keys.
 You can release the keys until you see the Apple logo.

 To boot your M1 Mac into macOS Recovery Mode: